 After their parting, each individual desperately yearns to be with the other so that they are complete.
 By themselves, they represent only half a person or half a soul.
 Again the theme of duality is present.

 It is hard to believe that Craig Thompson does not know calligraphy, nor has he extensively traveled the middle east.
 His book is a love note to the beauty of calligraphy as much as it is anything else.

 Also, there have been write-ups about this being orientalism.
 I am not going to pretend that I can talk about that effectively.
-I do not have the worldview or experience to be able to relate or review it in that light.
+I do not have the experience to be able to relate or review it in that light.
 However, if you are interested there are scads of articles written about that and regarding Armstrong’s other works.
 Check it out.

 By the end of this book, I guarantee it will be like nothing that you have read before.
 Whether classifying it as a love story, religious text, or historical doctrine; the story will resonate.
 Just know what you are in for.
 You will be rung out by the end of it.

 Check out Link It Up Thursday here.